Quantum time in near-horizon region of a black hole: No arrow of time in near-horizon region

-equations (\ref{o1}) and (\ref{o2}) are called premeasurement.The pointer also can be interpreted as memory state for recording to keep track of what happens for the observed $|n>_{b}$.
-Then the arrow of time can be described by increasing the entanglement between pointer and the observed regarding that the entanglement never decreases on the rest under the evolution generated by $H_{R}$.
-However, being of pointer for keeping track of observed in the rest system is not possible and it leads to contradiction, because the infalling observer who falls into the black hole can only confront with a frozen vacuum which is given by (\ref{fv}).
-In other words the pointer and observed $|n>_{p}|n>_{a}$, regarding the $ER=EPR$ correspondence, must be a map of early Hawking radiation states $R_{B}$
+Equations (\ref{o1}) and (\ref{o2}) are called premeasurement.
+The memory state of the observed $|n\rangle_{b}$ can also be represented by the pointer, serving as a record to keep track of events.
+In this context, the arrow of time can be explained by the increasing entanglement between the pointer and the observed, considering that entanglement never decreases in the rest of the system under the influence of $H_{R}$.
+However, it is not possible for the pointer to effectively keep track of the observed in the rest system, leading to a contradiction.
+This is because the in-falling observer encountering a black hole can only experience a frozen vacuum, as described by (\ref{fv}).
+In other words, the relationship between the pointer and the observed $|n\rangle_{p}|n\rangle_{a}$, in terms of the $ER=EPR$ correspondence, must be a representation of early Hawking radiation states $R_{B}$.

-On the other hand an infalling observer, Alice, by her knowledge of black hole knows that $R_{B}$ and $B$ are maximally entangled.
-Alice in her journey of falling into the black hole, will confront with $B$ and also is aware of what purifies $B$ is the inside state $A$.
-If Alice recognizes the early Hawking radiation $R_{B}$ before premeasurement of (\ref{o1}) and (\ref{o2}) then she will confront with contradiction because what she expects of inside state $A$ is only purified state of $B$ and it cannot be $|n>_{p}|n>_{a}$.
-Therefore in order to avoid this contradiction, there must be no possibility of pointer $p$ for recording the track of observed.
-This admits that the criterion of entanglement between pointer and observed is not applicable in this region.
-The frozen vacuum of near-horizon zone is an obstacle to create or excite any particle or pointer there.
-Therefore the entanglement is not a suitable criterion for considering the arrow of time for PaW approach in near horizon vicinity of black hole.
+Conversely, Alice, an observer falling into the black hole, is aware of the maximal entanglement between $R_{B}$ and $B$ due to her knowledge of black holes.
+During her descent, Alice will encounter $B$ and knows that the inside state $A$ purifies it.
+However, if Alice detects the early Hawking radiation $R_{B}$ before the premeasurement of (\ref{o1}) and (\ref{o2}), she will face a contradiction as the expected inside state $A$ can only purify $B$ and cannot be $|n\rangle_{p}|n\rangle_{a}$.
+To avoid this contradiction, there must be no possibility of pointer $p$ recording the observed track.
+This implies that the entanglement criterion between pointer and observed is not applicable in this region.
+The frozen vacuum of the near-horizon region prevents the creation or excitation of any particle or pointer, making entanglement an unsuitable criterion for considering the arrow of time for PaW approach in the near-horizon region of the black hole.